grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

      - Select **Multiple** if you'd like to submit separate plugin archives for each architecture.
        This can lead to faster downloads since users can select the specific architecture they want to install the plugin on.
    - **URL:** A URL that points to a ZIP archive of your packaged plugin.
-   - **Source Code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
+   - **Source code URL:** A URL that points to a public Git repository or ZIP archive of your complete plugin source code.
 See [examples](#what-source-code-url-formats-are-supported).
    - **MD5:** The MD5 hash of the plugin specified by the **URL**.
 1. Click **Submit**.
+    After you submit your updated plugin, we run an automated validation to make sure it adheres to our guidelines.
+We may also perform a manual review depending on the circumstances.

+## Deprecate a plugin

+Grafana is maintained by a large community of engineers, SREs, and other professionals.
+The [Grafana plugin catalog](https://grafana.com/plugins/) contains a wide range of data source, panel, and app plugins - many of which are developed in open source by community members.

+It’s not always possible for those developers to maintain plugins over time.
+Accordingly, Grafana Labs may de-list a plugin through deprecation if it does not meet our standards for security, quality and compatibility.
+Plugins may be deprecated for reasons including, but not limited to:

+- A critical or high vulnerability is uncovered.
+- The plugin is found to contain malicious code.
+- The plugin is no longer compatible with any currently supported Grafana version.
+- The plugin is showing no signs of maintenance - updates, responses to issues.
+- For commercial plugins, where the agreement with said partner has lapsed or is no longer valid.

+For more information, refer to the Grafana Labs [Plugin Deprecation Policy](https://grafana.com/legal/plugin-deprecation/).

 ## Frequently asked questions